Lipoma Surgery: What is Done During the Procedure? Step-by-Step Guide

 When Is Lipoma Surgery Needed?

-- The lipoma grows steadily or becomes very large
+The lipoma is growing steadily or has become quite large

-- There's visible swelling that affects appearance or self-esteem
+- There is visible swelling that affects appearance or self-confidence

-- When the lump presses on nearby nerves or blood vessels, it can lead to numbness or a tingling feeling.
+- The lump is pressing on a nearby nerve or blood vessel, causing numbness or tingling

-- It gets in the way of movement or daily function
+- It is interfering with movement or daily function

 Pre-Surgical Evaluation